Share this

 Generational Audience Segment: Gen Z Netflix Audiences Who Speak English and Spanish

-If you’re wanting to research and understand audiences in Gen Z, you might have a specific niche group from that generation that falls in your target.
+If you’re wanting to research and understand audiences in Gen Z, you might have a specific niche group from that generation that falls within your target.

 What if we wanted to find Gen Z audiences who also speak multiple languages and also discuss a brand?

-Using flexible search filters to find data on Gen Z consumer conversations, you can build custom audience segments based upon this generation or any other generation you’re wanting to look at (millennials, Gen X or Baby Boomers, etc.).
+Using flexible search filters to find data on Gen Z consumer conversations, you can build custom audience segments based upon this generation or any other generation you want to look at (millennials, Gen X or Baby Boomers, etc.).
 Then you can add additional custom audiences on top to get more specific.
 Pro tip: most social analytics platforms aren’t able to do this.

-For this example we’ll layer a few different segmentation analyses together as well as search for people talking about making a particular action.
+For this example, we’ll layer a few different segmentation analyses together and search for people talking about making a particular action.

 Here’s what we wanted to find within that group who mentions Netflix: -- Bi-lingual Spanish-English consumers who have self-identified as bi-lingual by saying a phrase such as “I am bilingual” in Spanish or for people saying broadly used Spanish terms like “trabajo” or “inglés” AND -- Those consumers talking about Netflix AND -- Those who are in the Generation Z age segment |